-Alternative 2 would modify the catch limits for Gulf Spanish mackerel based on the SSC recommendations from SEDAR 81.
-The catch limits in Alternative 2 are consistent with the transition to MRIP-FES in the recreational catch and effort data.
-Alternative 2 would substantially reduce the Gulf Spanish mackerel ABC and ACL in comparison to the MRIP-FES estimates in Alternative 1.
-In this alternative, the ABC is deliberately set below the OFL as a precautionary measure to accommodate scientific uncertainty inherent in the assessment.
-This uncertainty often stems from factors such as variability in fish population estimates, changes in habitat conditions, and the precision of catch and effort data.
+Preferred Alternative 2 would modify the catch limits for Gulf Spanish mackerel based on the SSC OFL and ABC recommendations from SEDAR 81 and would be set using MRIP-FES landings data.
+The catch limits in Preferred Alternative 2 are consistent with the transition to MRIP-FES in the recreational catch and effort data.
+Preferred Alternative 2 would substantially reduce the Gulf Spanish mackerel ABC and stock ACL compared to the MRIP-FES estimates in Alternative 1.
+In this alternative, the ABC is set below the OFL to account for scientific uncertainty inherent in the stock assessment.
+This uncertainty includes, but is not limited to, uncertainty in life history traits, changes in habitat or environmental conditions, and the precision of catch and effort data.
 Such uncertainties are not unique to Gulf Spanish mackerel but are common challenges in the assessment of many fish stocks.
 Recognizing these uncertainties, the reduction in the catch limit serves as a buffer, aiming to ensure the stock's sustainability by mitigating the risk of overfishing that might arise from unforeseen changes or data inaccuracies.
-While the majority of historic landings have stayed below the ACL proposed in Alternative 2 (Table 1.1.1), there is an increased probability of landing the stock ACL relative Alternative 1.
+While the majority of historic landings were below the stock ACL proposed in Preferred Alternative 2 (Table 1.1.1), there is an increased probability of landing the stock ACL relative to Alternative 1 (No Action) assuming current fishing practices and catch rates continue in the coming years.

-Alternative 3, like Alternative 2, would modify the OFL and ABC based on the SSC's recommendations, and would be consistent with the transition to MRIP-FES for the recreational catch and effort data.
-However, Alternative 3 would use the Council's ACL/ACT control rule (Appendix B) to create a buffer of 10% between the ABC and ACL to account for management uncertainty.
-The control rule includes a set of criteria evaluating stock status, precision of data, and accountability measures.
-It weighs these criteria, with scores given for each category, to determine the level of buffer necessary.
-Alternative 3 results in an ACL that is approximately a million pounds less than Alternative 2.
-If harvest rates remain unchanged, total landings are expected to be closer to the ACL than that proposed in Alternative 2, therefore the likelihood of an in-season closure increased (Table 1.1.1).
+Alternative 3, like Preferred Alternative 2, would modify the OFL and ABC based on the SSC's recommendations, and would be set using MRIP-FES landings data.
+However, Alternative 3 would use the Gulf Council's ACL/ACT Control Rule (Appendix B) to create a buffer of 10% between the ABC and ACL to account for management uncertainty.
+The control rule includes a set of criteria evaluating stock status, precision of data, and accountability measures (AM).
+It weighs these criteria, with scores given for each category, to determine the level of buffer necessary based on data from 2019-2022.
+Alternative 3 results in a stock ACL that is approximately one million pounds less than Preferred Alternative 2.
+If harvest rates remain unchanged, total landings are expected to be closer to the stock ACL than that proposed in Preferred Alternative 2, therefore the likelihood of an in-season closure is increased (Table 1.1.1).

-An analysis predicting the triggering of accountability measures, which would necessitate a fishing closure if the ACLs are reached or projected to be reached under Alternatives 2 and 3, suggests that the likelihood of a closure is minimal, although not completely zero (Appendix C).
-In the last decade, only the landings for fishing year 2019/2020 (in MRIP-FES data units) for exceeded the ACLs in Alternatives 2 and 3 (Table 1.1.1).
+An analysis predicting the triggering of AMs, which would necessitate a fishing closure if the stock ACLs were reached or projected to be reached under Preferred Alternative 2 and Alternative 3, suggests that the likelihood of a closure is minimal, although not zero (Appendix C).
+In the last decade, only the landings for fishing year 2019/2020 (in MRIP-FES data units) exceeded the stock ACLs proposed in Preferred Alternative 2 and Alternative 3 (Table 1.1.1).

-At its February 2024 meeting, the CMP Advisory Panel recommended the Council to select Alternative 2 as the preferred and encouraged the Council to consider options that will prevent a fishery closure.
-The majority of respondents to the Council's Fisherman Feedback tool reported negative sentiment and indicated the Spanish mackerel population is in decline.
-Some of the responses attributed the decline to increased shark depredation and a reduction in available bait.
+At its February 2024 meeting, the CMP Advisory Panel recommended that the Gulf Council to select Preferred Alternative 2 and encouraged the Gulf Council to consider options that would prevent a fishery closure.
+The majority of respondents to the Gulf Council's Fisherman Feedback tool reported negative sentiment and indicated the Gulf Spanish mackerel population is in decline.
+Some of the responses attributed the decline to increased shark depredation and a reduction in available prey species.